 Upscale neighborhoods in New York City were quiet during the summer months.
 Residents closed their homes and traveled to their summer estates.
 Even the fashionable churches were closed for three months—there being too few congregants in town to make services worthwhile.
 It was also an opportune time to have repairs done on the houses, with no one at home to be disturbed by the hammering and sawing.

-In August 1903 Martha and George were in Newport.
-The Fifth Avenue house was surrounded in scaffolding so workmen could repair the stonework.
+In August 1903, while Martha and George were in Newport, the Fifth Avenue house was surrounded in scaffolding so workmen could repair the stonework.
 The Sloane house next door was also shuttered while the family was summering at Lenox.